ololx/witsml-parsing-instances/README.md

 # witsml-parsing-instances

-This is a colection of witsml parsing cases using different libraries
+This is a colection of witsml parsing cases using different libraries and technologies